alex-jaros/data-analytics-template/notebooks/README.md

 # Notebooks Folder

 ## Overview
-Contains Jupyter notebooks for different stages of analysis they are in.
+This folder has Jupyter notebooks for different stages of analysis they are in

-- **exploratory/**: Initial exploratory data analysis.
+- **exploratory/**: Initial exploratory analysis
-- **modeling/**: Notebooks related to machine learning models.
+- **modeling/**: Notebooks in progress for modeling

-## Usage
-Use notebooks provided